J. R. R. Tolkien's Lord of the Rings Symbolism

 Many are familiar with both C.S.
 Lewis and J.R.R.
-Tolkien, but perhaps few are aware of the long, yet sometimes rocky friendship that the two had with each other.
-More information on the relationship between the two can be found at various other websites, but there are a few details that are important in understanding Tolkien's Theology, especially if you are more familiar with Lewis' form.
+Tolkien, but perhaps few are aware of the long, yet sometimes rocky friendship that the two had.
+There are a few details that are important in understanding Tolkien's Theology, especially if you are more familiar with Lewis' form.

-Similarities: We would not have Lewis without Tolkien, for it was Tolkien himself who helped bring Lewis to Christianity and both encouraged each other to write.
+Similarities: We would not have Lewis without Tolkien, for it was Tolkien himself who helped bring Lewis to Christianity and each encouraged the other to write.
 Both were teachers at Oxford and involved in an informal writing club called the "Inklings".
 Finally, both endowed their books with highly Christian themes.

 It is important to remember that it was Tolkien's love of language, friendship with Lewis, devout faith, family, and war experience that worked together to form the whole of his writings.
 Without these elements, we would not experience the complexity of the Tolkien epics we read today.